input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

   , size // (Int) number of fields in payload (-1 if variable layout) , i    // (Array) fields layout (empty if variable layout) , n    // (String) object name for debug
-  , a    // (Int) arity, constructor tag
+  , a    // (Int) function arity or constructor tag
   , r    // (Int) arity in number of JS variables
   , s    // (Array) static refs that must be kept alive (SRT) , m    // GC mark